Preparing Your Child for Starting School

 Children who Struggle with Learning to Read

-Children who struggle with learning often to read are often described as being dyslexic.
-An assessment will generally identify gaps in early sensory-motor development, such as:
+Children who struggle with learning often to read are often described as having ADHD, or being dyslexic.
+An assessment will generally identify delays in early sensory-motor development, such as:

 • A poorly developed sense of the space around them

-• Trouble moving their eyes together to follow a moving target
+• Trouble with visual processing, such as moving their eyes together to follow a moving target

 • Trouble maintaining balance when sitting or standing still

-• Poor awareness of left and right sides of their body
+• Retained midlines, poor awareness of left and right sides of their body

 • Difficulty sitting still in a chair, sitting upright with their feet on the ground